top of page

 (7) OK Agricultural burns/ Prescribed Burns

 The City of Kingsbury has a "trigger" ordinance where a burn ban is in effect in the city limits whenever there is a burn ban issued by the county.
-Burning is now permitted in the Kingsbury city limits.
+Burning is currently not permitted in the Kingsbury city limits.

 As always, please take precautions and report any fire hazards immediately to the Kingsbury Volunteer Fire Department at 639-4499 or to the Guadalupe Fire Dispatch at 379-1224.
 To report a fire, please dial 911.